AdrianD97/Emergency-Room-Simulator/README.md

 		#  Emergency Room Simulator, university project

 	The application simulates an emergency room system.
-	The simulation takes place in rounds
+	The simulation takes place in rounds.

 	The project is implemented in Java.
 In the implementation I have used observer design pattern.